farblos/wpg2dk/README.md

     <rdf:Description rdf:about=''
      xmlns:digiKam='http://www.digikam.org/ns/1.0/'>
-     <digiKam:PickLabel>[pick-label-value]</digiKam:PickLabel>
+     <digiKam:PickLabel>[pick-label]</digiKam:PickLabel>
     </rdf:Description>

 *Notes*:

-- Table `tblobject` also provides a column `everflagged` which equals one if the media has ever been flagged, otherwise `NULL`.
+- Table `tblobject` also provides a column `everflagged` which equals `1` if the media has ever been flagged, otherwise `NULL`.

-- You can configure the pick label value (defaulting to 3, "Accepted") via command line parameter `-plv`.
+- You can configure the pick label (defaulting to 3, "Accepted") via command line parameter `-pl`.

+## Injecting the WPG Metadata

+(incomplete) Describe selection of metadata to inject.
+As an added complexity, describe how to inject only certain types of tags.

+    ```
+    (incomplete)
+    exiftool -tagsFromFile '%:3d%F.xmp' ~/Pictures/IMG_2882.jpg
+    ```

+An an alternative to the above procedure, you can also inject the intermediate XMP files into sidecar XMP files written by (and read from) digiKam, thus leaving your precious media files unchanged.

 ## Background and Version Information